|

 Aqu'Sha days?"
 "It looks like it," navigation answered.

-he asked their sister saucer.
-"Yep, we see it," the pilot
+this?"
+"Yep, we see it," the sister ship's pilot

 answered.
 "That's one and two leaving," his navigator said.